 A moral lesson pervades the story in Firestone (Margibi County) when the instrument of deliverance is unconditional love.
 Empathy is least expected when a 15-year-old boy is elevated from a life of crime to a normal life where opportunity awaits him.
 Firestone is caught breaking and entering the Bah’s home.
 Rather than taking him to prison, his victim is offering a different path.

-Although Sweet Mother (Montserrado County) is a pure work of fiction, I wanted to write a story that would be impossible to forget, and in doing so, honor Liberians that lost everything during the civil war—life, dignity, hopes and dreams.
-The real life occurrences these characters face, one cannot conceive a more dramatic, surprising series of events.
-The fate of two strangers collides when a rape victim of the war, Sundaymah Boye, with no desire to improve her life, and Nick Anderson, a thirty-something-year-old African-American who is losing his life to cancer, meet.
-What each has to offer the other is priceless.
+Although Sweet Mother (Montserrado County) is a pure work of fiction, I wanted to write a story that would be impossible to forget, and in doing so, honor Liberians that lost everything during the civil war—life, dignity, hopes, and dreams.
+The real-life occurrence these characters face, one can not conceive a more dramatic, surprising series of events.
+The fate of two strangers collides when a rape victim of the war, Sundaymah Boye, with no desire to improve her life, and Nick Anderson, a thirtysomething-year-old African-American who is losing his life to cancer, meet.
+What each has to offer one another is priceless.

 Finally, in Believe (Maryland County), the Almighty humbles the proud and exalts him when he begins to trust.
 The providence of faith in God is strikingly displayed as divine power is united with human effort—the means used is human; the deliverance is divine.